mormalka/lab_http_downloader/README.md

 Create http connection, download range of bytes in DataPieces(constant size) and write it to the blocking queue.

 Writer:
-Reads DataPieces from blocking queue, write content into new file and maintin metadata (after every piece write).
+Reads DataPieces from blocking queue, write content into new file and maintain metadata (after every piece write).

 PieceMap:
-A Serializable object, indicates the safe transfferd DataPieces which written by the writer.
+A Serializable object, indicates the safe transferred DataPieces which written by the writer.

 DataPiece:
-object that represents a piece of the download data by id, content, size, and offset - the position in the file of the first byte the content holds.
+Object represents a piece of the download data by id, content, size, and offset - the position in the file of the first byte the content holds.

 Metadata:
 Indicates the download state in case of first download or resume download by holding a piece map object, writes it to the disk and read from it.